CUBRID/cubrid-manual/en/sql/tuning.rst

 Statistics for tables and indexes enables queries of the database system to process efficiently.
 Statistics are not updated automatically for DDL statements such as **CREATE INDEX**, **CREATE TABLE** and DML statements such as **INSERT** and **DELETE**. **UPDATE STATISTICS** statement is the only way to update statistics.
 So it is necessary to update the statistics by **UPDATE STATISTICS** statement(See :ref:`info-stats`).

-**UPDATE STATISTICS** statement is basically recommended to be executed periodically.
+**UPDATE STATISTICS** statement is recommended to be executed periodically.
 It is also recommended to execute when a new index is added or when a mass of **INSERT** or **DELETE** statements make the big difference between the statistics and the actual information.

 ::